 "I would have to pick Creative Writing.
 It's been a long-term ambition to write a novel, but my creative output has decreased significantly since Primary School.
 I hear really good things about the writing courses from people in prison, and think it would give me the structure and push to actually produce something - even if it's terrible!"

 Robert joined PET in 2016.
 As Project Management Officer in the policy and research team, he coordinates the team’s projects and events and provides the secretariat for the Prisoner Learning Alliance, a group of expert voices who advise government and work towards a shared vision of prison education.
 Prior to joining PET, he worked elsewhere in the charity sector on projects relating to education and employment for disadvantaged groups.
 He also taught English as a foreign language in South America.

 “If I could do a distance learning course I would pick Portuguese, as Brazil is on my travel bucket list!”

 “If I could choose to do any course from the PET curriculum it would be Pig Keeping (ACS), because one day I would like to keep a monstrously large pig.”

 Iva Gray, Advice and Support Officer

-“I like dogs, so if I could select a distance learning course, I would choose Introduction to Canine Psychology with the Animal Care Hospital.
+“I like dogs, so if I could select a distance learning course, I would choose Introduction to Canine Psychology with the Animal Care College.
 This course would equip me with basic understanding of, for instance, appropriate dog feeding and exercise and also it introduces what can affect problem behaviour.
 It can be a stepping stone to further courses on canine psychology.”